Time Changer: Reception

 In the Charlotte Observer, Lawrence Toppman praised the acting work, but had questions about plot holes and how some of the film's premises would be accepted by Christian viewers.
 Toppman wrote, "technically, the film can stand with most releases", and gave it 2.5 stars out of four.
 Variety reviewer Scott Foundas described the film as "goofy fantasy hokum" with a message, one scene as "subpar", and some monologues as "distinctly uncinematic", but other scenes as "surprisingly enjoyable."
 Foundas found the film "hard to read" – often having "its tongue planted firmly in its cheek", but at other times "sweetly naive".
 Joe Baltake of The Sacramento Bee gave 1.5 stars (of 4) to the "whimsical if predictable" film "marred by a willful single-mindedness."
 He found the film's beginning "interminable", and overall, "very strange".

-As of 18 July 2009, the film holds a 22% approval rating on Rotten Tomatoes with 2 out of 9 critics giving it a positive review with an average rating of 3.9/10.
+As of 18 July 2009, the film holds a 22% approval rating on Rotten Tomatoes with 2 out of 9 critics giving it a positive review with an average rating of 3.9/10; audience reviews, however, give the movie a rating of 87%.